Mekong advocates fear the dam would degrade the dolphins’ habitats, challenging their survival

-Irrawaddy dolphins, being listed on the IUCN Red List of Threatened species, are regarded among ecologists here as one of the most critical indices of the Mekong’s health, especially the population in Kratie, which is remoted and isolated.
+The Irrawaddy Dolphin, being listed on the IUCN Red List of Threatened species, is regarded among ecologists here as one of the most critical indices of the Mekong’s health, especially the population in Kratie, which is remoted and isolated.

 As such, the population in Kratie has been well taken care of by conservation organisations as well as the Cambodian government itself to ensure that their population is always sustained as well as the chance of their survival.

 The area has over the years developed into a ground for eco-tourism in replacement of illegal fishery, which in turn poses threat to the population and the environment.

 Despite good care, the news about the Sambor dam construction plan has dampened the concerned parties’ hopes of the species’ survival.
 The dam, if built, would run across the river with its 18 km-long barriers and has an 82km-long reservoir to generate and supply electricity to the growing businesses and industry in Cambodia, especially after the influx of Chinese investments.